 3.)
 How will you be distributing your bookmarks?
 Who’s the target audience for them?

-Will you be giving it out to potential readers or potential business clients to network with?
+Will you be giving it out to potential readers, or to potential business clients to network with?

-What was so cool (but wasn’t my intention) was people started posting their bookmarks in their IG stories!
+What was so cool (but wasn’t my intention), was that people started posting their bookmarks in their IG stories!
 So I got a lot of attention for just mailing out bookmarks!
 Woohoo!

 If you are mailing out bookmarks, make sure the size will fit into a standard envelope.
 The ones I designed will fit into a standard business envelope but will not fit into an invitation envelope.